vijay03/cs360v-f21/Lab2.md

 In order to facilitate interaction between the guest and the JOS host kernel, we copy the guest register state into the environment's Trapframe structure.
 Thus, you will also write assembly to copy the relevant guest registers to and from this trapframe struct.

 Please remember, prior to starting this section, that your code from Lab 0 that implemented env-runs is correct and complete.
-Please refer to the TA if you did not recieve full marks.
+Please refer to the TA if you did not recieve full points.

 Skim Chapter 26 of the [Intel manual](http://www.cs.utexas.edu/~vijay/cs378-f17/projects/64-ia-32-architectures-software-developer-vol-3c-part-3-manual.pdf) to familiarize yourself with the vmlaunch and vmresume instructions.